Trilateration using Unlabeled Path or Loop Lengths: Definitions and Main Results

 We denote by $|\v|$ the number of elements in $\v$. \end{definition}

 \begin{definition} We say that a path or loop $\alpha$ is \defn{$b$-bounded}, for some positive integer $b$, if no edge appears more than $b$ times in $\alpha$.
-We say that a measurement ensemble $\pmb{\alpha}$ is $b$-bounded if it comprises only $b$-bounded loops or paths. \end{definition}
+We say that a path or loop measurement ensemble $\pmb{\alpha}$ is $b$-bounded if it comprises only $b$-bounded loops or paths. \end{definition}

 \begin{remark} In a practical setting, we may not know the actual bound $b$ of a $b$-bounded ensemble, but instead know that it must exist for other reasons.
 In particular, suppose we have some bound on the maximal distance between any pair of points in $\p$.
 Then we can safely assume that any sufficiently huge length value $v$ arises from a sufficiently complicated path or loop that we will not use in our trilateration, and discard it.
 Suppose then that we also have some bound on the minimal distance between any pair of points in $\p$.
 Then we know that any non-discarded value must arise from a $b$-bounded loop or path with some appropriate $b$. \end{remark}